sirbully/sirbully/README.md

 I'm a Javascript Developer and Vue is my favorite framework.

-I'm a volunteer at Women Who Code Manila as a tech lead for Vue.
+I'm a volunteer at [Women Who Code Manila](https://www.womenwhocode.com/manila/about) as a Vue Tech Lead.

+I'm a volunteer at [ULAP.org](https://www.ulap.org/) as an AWS Tech Lead.

 Primarily into web development and recently engaged in DevOps.